nf-core/taxprofiler/docs/output.md

 </details>

 By default nf-core/taxprofiler will only provide the `.log` file if host removal is turned on.
 You will only have a `.bam` file if you specify `--save_hostremoval_bam`.
 This will contain _both_ mapped and unmapped reads.
 You will only get FASTQ files if you specify to save `--save_hostremoval_unmapped` - these contain only unmapped reads.
-Alternatively, if you wish only to have the 'final' reads that go into classification/profiling (i.e., that may have additional processing), do not specify this flag but rather specify `--save_analysis_ready_reads`, in which case the reads will be in the folder `analysis_ready_reads`
+Alternatively, if you wish only to have the 'final' reads that go into classification/profiling (i.e., that may have additional processing), do not specify this flag but rather specify `--save_analysis_ready_reads`, in which case the reads will be in the folder `analysis_ready_reads`.

 > ℹ️ Unmapped reads in FASTQ are only found in this directory for short-reads, for long-reads see [`samtools/bam2fq/`](#samtools-bam2fq)